hhc9219/hsi_prosail_inversion/README.md

 If your computer hardware allows for it, an easy speedup can be accomplished by increasing the number of threads and/or the amount of memory used for processing.
 This can be achieved by increasing the values within "resource_config.json" to a number that doesn't exceed your system's hardware resources.

 In order to reduce the processing time without using a smaller or different hyperspectral image, editing the fit_to_reflectances method of the ProsailData class may be the best place to start.
 This class is located in "modules/prosail_data.py".
 Specifically I'd look into modifying the call to scipy.optimize.minimize which implements the Nelder-Mead simplex method to invert the prosail parameters for a single pixel.
-Adjusting parameters such as "fatol" and "ratol" could significantly decrease the processing time.
+Adjusting parameters such as "atol_rmse_residual" and "atol_wavelength" could significantly decrease the processing time.

 #### Other Issues